BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 ## Terrain XDDDDDDDDDDDDDDD
 The Terrain panel is for adding new terrain or editing the existing terrain.
 When you first open the panel, you'll see a list of available terrains in your level.
-To start editing a terrain, select it by clicking on it in the panel or by clicking on it in the viewport.
+To start editing a terrain, select it by clicking on it in the panel or by clicking directly on the terrain in the viewport.
 ![placeholder_for_img](placeholder_for_img)

 ### Changing Shape and Size